epochjs/epoch/README.md

 </script>
 ```

-The following options are available for `type: area` epoch charts:
+The following options are available for bar charts:

 * `axes` - Which axes to display.
   - Example: `axes: ['top', right', 'bottom', 'left']`